sdiehl28/baseball-analytics/README.md

 These Jupyter Notebooks are in this repo at: [Baseball Analysis](https://github.com/sdiehl28/baseball-analytics/tree/master/baseball_jupyter_nb).

-### Data Validation
+### Data Validation and Wrangling Validation

+There is no way to know the accuracy of the Retrosheet play-by-play data, but it is assumed to be quite accurate given the large number of volunteers who have worked on it for decades.

+The Lahman data was originally gathered at the season level independently of the Retrosheet data and is therefore inconsistent with Retrosheet in some cases.
+For the last few years it appears the Lahman seasonal data is derived from the Retrosheet data so there are no new discrepancies.
+Lahman also includes data not in Retrosheet, such as player's salaries.

+The following data checks can be made:

+* how close is the Retrosheet data to the Lahman data
+* how consistent is the data produced by three Retrosheet parsers with each other
+* how consistent is the data in the Lahman tables

+Performing these checks on the wrangled data also verifies the wrangling (data restructuring) code did not change the data.

-pytest is used to automate data integrity and data consistency testing.
-More than 50 tests check more than 100 attributes.
+pytest is used to automate more than 50 tests which check more than 100 attributes.
 The data is checked for all years between 1974 and 2019, as this is the period for which there is no missing Retrosheet data.

-Some examples:

-- the number of home runs hit by batters should equal the number of home runs allowed by pitchers
-- when the Retrosheet data is aggregated to the same level as the Lahman data and compared, the results should be close
-- fields which should uniquely identify a row in a csv file, actually do.

 The data consistency tests show that the [Retrosheet parsers](https://github.com/sdiehl28/baseball-analytics/blob/master/RetrosheetParsers.md), are 100% self-consistent.
 In other words, when the data from one Retrosheet parser is aggregated to the same level as another Retrosheet parser and compared, the results are identical.
+This shows that there are no errors in the parsers, and no errors in my restructuring of the parser output.

 The data consistency tests show that the Lahman data is almost 100% self-consistent.
-In other words, when data from one Lahman csv file is aggregated to the same level as another and compared, the results are almost identical.
+For example, when the data in batting is aggregated to the team level and compared with the batting data in teams, the results are almost identical.

 The data consistency tests show that the Retrosheet data when aggregated and compared with the Lahman data over the period 1974 through 2019 is: